CORE Immediate - Adult

 - Prioritise the integration of interventions, in particular to focus on early defibrillation

-- Establish team behavior and understand its importance
+- Establish team behaviour and understand its importance

 - Manage common adult cardiac arrest scenarios.